Explainable AI by BAPC -- Before and After correction Parameter Comparison: Application: The departure of linear growth of acceleration due to air-friction

-The BAPC workflow proposed in Section~\ref{sec:BAPC} is carried out with linear regression as base model and a neural network with one hidden layer of 32 nodes as the AI model (MLPRegressor from the Scikit-learn library, activation: \emph{relu}, solver: \emph{lbfgs}).
-For the local neighborhoods in the third step of BAPC, the total interval $[0,3]$ was divided into the subintervals $I_1=[0,2]$ and $I_2=[2,3]$ and Step (3) was performed twice, once for each of these intervals.
-In other words, we chose (i) $x_{m,1}=1$ and $r_1=1$ such that $I_1=N(x_{m,1},1)=[0,2]$, and (ii) $x_{m,2}=2.5$ and $r_2=0.5$ with $I_2=N(x_{m,2}, 2)=[2,3]$.
-The results are shown in Figure~\ref{fig:drag_local}.
+The BAPC workflow proposed in Sec.~\ref{sec:BAPC-workflow} is carried out with linear regression as base model and a neural network with one hidden layer of 32 nodes as the AI-model (MLPRegressor from the Scikit-learn library, activation: \emph{relu}, solver: \emph{lbfgs}).
+For the third step of BAPC, we choose $X_n=2.5$ together with a symmetric neighborhood, more precisely the interval $\N(X_n)=\{X: |X_n-X|\le 0.5\}=[2,3]$.
+The results are shown in Fig.~\ref{fig:drag_local} for the validation data set $\langle\mathbb{T}_v, \mathbb{V}_v\rangle$.

-Moreover, we check Conditions (C1) and (C2) (see Section~\ref{sec:criteria}) for the data sets with normally distributed noise and the two intervals $I_1$ and $I_2$, using different values for $\eta_1, \eta_2$.
-Moreover, we estimated $\delta_1$ in (PC1) and $\delta_2$ ind (PC2) by checking, for different values of the radius $r_1$, what fraction of points in $N(1, r_1)$ satisfies (C1) resp.\ (C2).
-The results are summarized in Figure~\ref{fig:fid_1} for $\eta_1=\eta_2=1$.
-More results for other values $\eta_1,\eta_2\in(0,1]$ can be found in the appendix.
+Moreover, we check Conditions (C1) and (C2) (see Sec.~\ref{sec:criteria}) for the data sets with normally distributed noise and symmetric intervals $\U(X_n, r)=\{X: |X_n-X|\le r\}=[2.5-r, 2.5+r]$ with different values for $r\in[0, ..., 0.5]$.
+We then estimate $\delta_1$ in (PC1) as well as $\delta_2$ and (PC2) by checking, for different values of the radius $r$, what fraction of points in $\U(X_n)$ satisfies (C1) resp.\ (C2).
+In this context of weak criteria, we repeat the whole BAPC procedure for 100 randomly generated data sets by using different splits for generating the training and validation data sets from $\langle t_i,v_i\rangle$.
+The results are summarized in Fig.~\ref{fig:criteria_no_noise} and \ref{fig:criteria_noise} for $\eta_1=\eta_2=1$.
+We finally analyze to what extent Thm.~\ref{thm2.1} cab be applied to determine an optimal choice for $\eta_1$ and $\eta_2$.